 Pension Plan - Employer-paid plan provides retirement income.

-Credit Union - Member accounts are welcome in the Long Beach Schools Financial Credit Union (serving Greater Long Beach) and at the Musicians' Credit Union (Hollywood).
+Credit Union - Member accounts are welcome in the Long Beach Schools Financial Credit Union (serving Greater Long Beach) and at the SAG-AFTRA Federal Credit Union (Hollywood).

 On-the-Road Assistance - Emergency travel assistance from the AFM for traveling musicians.